AricChong12/AI-Project-Archival/README.md

 # AI-Project-Archival
-An Archival of AI univerisity subject that is built by Teachable Machine
+An Archival of AI university subject that is built by Teachable Machine